mrmdgeorge/shopping-navigator/README.md

 1. ACKNOWLEDGEMENTS
 -------------------

-The software contained herein was developed by the National Robotics Engineering Center (NREC) at Carnegie Mellon University (CMU) under funding from the Intel Science and Technology Center for Embedded Computing (ISTC-EC) project Personal Navigation for New Shopping Experiences.
+The software contained herein was developed by the National Robotics Engineering Center (NREC) at Carnegie Mellon University (CMU) under funding from the Intel Science and Technology Center for Embedded Computing (ISTC-EC) as part of the Personal Navigation for New Shopping Experiences project.
 Contributors include Michael George, Michel Laverne, Dane Bennington, Prof. Alonzo Kelly & Prof. Tamal Mukherjee.

 2. PURPOSE
 ----------